Are you using Aloe Vera gel this summer ?

 Do you want to make your own aloe vera gel (like the one you buy in the stores?) ??
 Yes you can make aloe vera gel and plenty of other bodycare products -professional standard – at home.
 YES it is POSSIBLE!!! with the right knowledge and professional guidance.

-A- Come to my live skincare making classes in Dublin
+A- Coming to my live skincare making classes in Dublin

 C- Self-study notes and recipes course HERE